New (2025) Renault R5 Komfort 150 HP | Good price

 Expensive

-Are you considering buying a pre-owned electric car?
-Then the Renault R5 is a great choice.
-AutoUncle has 139 used Renault R5s for sale in the UK sourced from various dealership websites and online marketplaces.
+Are you considering getting a used medium sized family car?
+Then the Renault R5 is a popular decision.
+AutoUncle showcases a total of 130 cars compiled from different dealership websites and online marketplaces.

 For short trips, range is rarely a limitation, so electric, plug-in hybrid or petrol can be fine.
 For longer daily journeys, consider an electric car, especially if you have the option to charge at home or at work.
 If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
-In a few cases with long journeys and limited charging infrastructure, diesel can be a practical solution.
-Keep in mind that certain countries have bans on high-emission diesel engines entering their cities.
+Despite the rise of electric cars, diesel can still be useful for long journeys and lack of charging options.
+Bear in mind that diesel engines emitting high levels of pollution are not allowed in cities in a number of countries.

-Improved battery life: The worry about battery longevity in EVs has lessened as technological capabilities have improved.
+Improved battery life: Skepticism over the battery life in electric vehicles has diminished with the progress in technology.
 Many used EVs still have a substantial portion of their battery life remaining, and replacement costs are decreasing.

 On AutoUncle, the Renault R5 is exclusively offered in the hatchback body style.
-Hatchbacks are compact cars that offer a great driving experience, not to mention the flexibility of ample space.
-They’re fuel efficient and easy to park, which makes them popular with people living in cities.
+Hatchbacks are compact cars that pair great driving with the flexibility of having space.
+High fuel efficiency makes hatchbacks popular with people living in cities, as does the fact that they’re easy to park.

 Popular alternatives to the Renault R5